larispoli/immunoassay-lot-correction/README.md

 A reference sample is NOT:

-- A manufacturer-provided QC sample (typically in idealized matrix, used for pass/fail decisions)
+- A manufacturer-provided QC sample (typically in an idealized matrix, used for pass/fail decisions)
 - A calibrator or standard (captured separately in the standard curve columns)

 ### Bridging References